quantori/pyforge-python-school-3/ProjectIdea.md

 1. **Review Request:** Examine the registration request from a specific doctor or patient.
 2. **Activate users:** Activate the accounts of registration requests

-#### Managing Appointment Requests
+#### Managing Doctors, Patients, and Appointments
-1. **Access Requests:** View appointment requests from patients.
-2. **Schedule Appointments:** Arrange appointments based on patient preferences and provided details.
+1. Can view, update, and delete all the information related to doctors, patients, and appointments.

 ### 4. Lab Admin